smartnuance/blog/src/data/blog/golang-error-handling/index.md

 ```

 And libraries or you yourself can throw an Exception wherever they or you
-encounter a state they do not know how to handle.
+encounter a state they do not know-how to handle.
 By throwing an Exception, you
 are basically saying

 > Somebody else must handle this mess, I'm just cleaning my table and leaving.